supercobra/gitfornoobs/git-recipes.md

-# Learn Git in 10 Minutes
+# Git For Noobs

 This document is a one-page Git for noobs.
-It is not supposed to be an exhaustive guide, rather a guide that provides essential commands and concepts to get started the right way.
+It is not supposed to be an exhaustive guide, rather a guide that provides essential commands and concepts to get started the in no time.

 ## The Magic of Git
 Decentralized collaboration.
 Fast, really fast.
 Flexible.